StackExchange/blackbox/README.md

 FYI: Your repo may use `keyrings/live` instead of `.blackbox`.
 See "Where is the configuration stored?"

 An automated user (a "role account") is one that that must be able to decrypt without a passphrase.
-In general you'll want to do this for the user that pulls the files from the repo to the master.
+In general, you'll want to do this for the user that pulls the files from the repo to the master.
 This may be automated with Jenkins CI or other CI system.

 GPG keys have to have a passphrase.
 However, passphrases are optional on subkeys.
 Therefore, we will create a key with a passphrase then create a subkey without a passphrase.
 Since the subkey is very powerful, it should be created on a very secure machine.

 There's another catch.
 The role account probably can't check files into Git/Mercurial.
 It probably only has read-only access to the repo.
 That's a good security policy.
 This means that the role account can't be used to upload the subkey public bits into the repo.

 Therefore, we will create the key/subkey on a secure machine as yourself.
 From there we can commit the public portions into the repo.
-Also from this account we will export the parts that the role account needs, copy them to where the role account can access them, and import them as the role account.
+Also from this account, we will export the parts that the role account needs, copy them to where the role account can access them, and import them as the role account.

 ProTip: If asked to generate entropy, consider running this on the same machine in another window: `sudo dd if=/dev/sda of=/dev/null`